vinkla/wordplate/README.md

 A modern WordPress stack built with Composer.
 It simplifies the fuzziness around WordPress development.

+If you want to dive right in and start building WordPress applications with WordPlate, visit the [official documentation](https://wordplate.github.io/docs/getting-started) page.
+The documentation is thorough, complete, and makes it a breeze to get started learning WordPlate.

 ```sh
 $ composer create-project wordplate/wordplate
 ```